Click here to access the RISCA grant portal.

-- Project has direct and deep relevance to the creative experience and/or cultural heritage of that community.
+- Project has a direct and deep relevance to the creative experience and/or cultural heritage of the identified community.

-- Proactively creates opportunities for all Rhode Island residents to participate in the arts, particularly persons in historically and/or continuously marginalized communities.
+- Project engages Rhode Island residents in under-resourced geographic communities, and/or historically and continuously marginalized populations.
 Historically and/or continuously marginalized communities could include immigrant groups, BIPOC (Black, Indigenous, and people of color) communities, rural populations, aging populations, people living in poverty, people experiencing homelessness, people with disabilities, incarcerated populations, communities recovering from trauma or disaster, and military service members and veterans.

-- why the project should be supported with public funds.
+- Application clearly and thoroughly states specifically what will be done, when and where things will take place, and why the project should be supported with public funds.

-- There is evidence that what is proposed is achievable by the applicant, on their own or in partnership with others.
+- What is proposed is achievable by the applicant, on their own or in partnership with others.
 In the absence of past experience, information is provided that helps make a convincing case that this project will succeed.

-- The applicant has a clear sense of what success of the project looks likes for them, and communicates what steps they need to take to achieve that success.
+- Applicant has a clear and thorough sense of what success looks like in the project.
+Applicant shares clear, thorough, and achievable steps they will take to ensure the project’s success.

-- Demonstrates ability to provide an excellent and intentional experience for the participants.
+- Provides an excellent and intentional experience for the participants.

 - Project directly supports creation of art by, for, and with/of a specific community.